CONDITIONS OF SALE – AUCTION MOBILITY BIDS for MOWBRAY NUMISMATIC AUCTION #31 & STAMP AUCTION #43

-- ESTIMATES: These are conservative.
-Bidding will commence at a bidding increment over the second highest postal/absentee bid received prior to commencement of the auction.
-Where one or no bids have been received, bidding will commence at seventy percent (70%) of the lot estimate, or at reserve if above 70%.
+6. ESTIMATES: Bidding will commence at a bidding increment over the second highest postal/absentee bid received prior to commencement of the auction.
+Where one or no bids have been received, bidding will commence at 70% of the lot estimate, or at reserve if above 70%.

-- PAYMENT: Lots will be at the buyer's risk from the fall of the hammer but title shall not pass until payment in full has been made of the purchase price (hammer price plus 15% buyer's premium (plus GST on buyer’s premium for NZ buyers) and, if applicable, interest).
+7. PAYMENT: Lots will be at the buyer's risk from the fall of the hammer, but title shall not pass until payment in full has been made of the purchase price (hammer price plus 17% buyer's premium (plus GST on buyers premium for NZ buyers) and, if applicable, interest).
 Payment and clearance of lots by room buyers may be carried out on the day of the sale.
-Payment by postal/absentee bidders must be made upon receipt of invoice.
+Payment by absentee bidders must be made upon receipt of invoice.
 Payments not received within 30 days of auction date will be subject to 2% penalty interest per month from auction date.

-- FAILURE TO PAY: If the buyer breaches Condition 7, the Auctioneer, without prejudice to any other rights available to it, shall be entitled without notice to the buyer to exercise one or more of the following rights and remedies:
+9. FAILURE TO PAY: If the buyer breaches Condition 7, the Auctioneer, without prejudice to any other rights available to it, shall be entitled without notice to the buyer to exercise one or more of the following rights and remedies:-